(Above) A stellar photo spread of 14 well-known transwomen published by C*ndy Magazine in 2014

-This website covers various aspects of male-to-female transsexualism, now often referred to as Gender Identity Dysphoria (GID).
+I developed this website in the years around my transition in 2000, I hoped to present a reasonable and up-to-date summary of various aspects of male-to-female transsexualism, now usually referred to as Gender Identity Dysphoria (GID).

-Most people now personally know someone who is transgender - a family member, class mate, friend, work colleague, etc. Transwomen are no longer rare freaks, and this is changing attitudes to the point that going deep stealth after transition is no longer the obvious goal of a passable transwoman.
-Other key developments include:
+Because of the huge increase in the number of transwomen, they are no longer "freaks" that occasionally appear in an afternoon television show or a tabloid newspaper expose.
+Most people (particularly in younger age groups) now personally know someone who is transgender - a family member, classmate, friend, work colleague, etc. This is changing attitudes to the extent that going deep stealth after transition is no longer the goal of every transwoman who can pass convincingly as a woman.

 Another significant change is that in late 20th century, Gender Identity Disorder was a condition that was primarily associated with men.
 In 2000 male-to-female (MTF) surgical procedures out-numbered female-to male (FTM) procedures by roughly 3-to-1.
 Whilst transwomen still dominate public attention, there has been a quiet but dramatic explosion in the number of FTM operations.
 By 2020 many clinics were performing more FTM than MTF gender confirmation operations.
 The transition and subsequent surgery of actor Elliot (previously Ellen) Page belatedly woke up the media to the fact that not all transgender people are transwomen.
 If current trends continue then by the mid-2020's there will be more post-GCS men than women, although I suspect that very few people would guess that if asked.

 By end of the 2010's the transgender bandwagon was on an immensely successful roll.
 For example: